Fever Blisters & Canker Sores

 Symptoms of fever blisters:

-- Burning or tingling sensation at the site where the blisters will appear.
+- Burning or tingling sensation before the blisters appear

-- And sometimes, fever, fatigue, or swelling of the lymph nodes, similar to other viral infections.
+- More severe symptoms include fever, fatigue, or swelling of the lymph nodes, similar to other viral infections

 Symptoms of canker sores:

-- A round white or yellow sore with a red border inside the mouth, usually on the inside of the lips or cheeks or on the tongue.
+- A round white or yellow sore with a red border inside the mouth, usually on the inside of the lips or cheeks, on the gums, or on the tongue

-- A burning or tingling sensation may occur in the mouth prior to the formation of the sore.
+- A burning or tingling sensation in the area before the sore appears

 Diagnosis